pretix/pretix/doc/admin/installation.rst

 To run pretix, you will need **at least Python 3.4**.

 You can get the direct dependencies by doing a ``pip install -r requirements.txt`` in the pretix source directory.
-You'll also need ``nodejs`` and the ``less`` node package.
 We'll provide detailled documentation on this as soon as pretix will be officially released.

 If you have real users on your system you'll **really** want to use